confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

   apply ( all | next | until <target> )

-              Migrates a schema to new available schema versions (default: next)
+              Migrates a schema to new available schema versions (default: all)

               If 'all' is specified, then it migrates all newer versions available If 'next' is specified, then it migrates only the next available version If 'until <target>' is specified, then it migrates all available versions before <target>

-  undo ( all | last | until <target> )
+  undo ( all | previous | until <target> )

-              Rollbacks a schema to the previous schema version (default: last)
+              Rollbacks a schema to the previous schema version (default: previous)

-              If 'all' is specified, then it rollbacks all previous versions If 'last' is specified, then it rollbacks the previous version If 'until <target>' is specified, then it rollbacks all previous versions after <target>
+              If 'all' is specified, then it rollbacks all previous versions If 'previous' is specified, then it rollbacks the previous version If 'until <target>' is specified, then it rollbacks all previous versions after <target>

   info        Displays information about the current and available migrations